isabella232/experience-manager-headless-adaptive-forms.en/help/render-first-headless-adaptive-form.md

         * The **Blank with core components** template with [core components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html?lang=en).
 It is based on template type Adaptive Form V2.
         * A frontend react module, `ui.frontend.react.forms.af`.
 It helps you render headless adaptive form in a react app.

-### 2. Create or add JSON representation of Headless Adaptive Form to your AEM Archetype based project {#create-add-json-representation-of-headless-adaptive-forms}
+### 2. Create or add JSON structure of Headless Adaptive Form to your AEM Archetype based project {#create-add-json-representation-of-headless-adaptive-forms}

-You can use **[Adaptive Forms builder extension for Visual Studio Code]** to build a JSON representation of your headless adaptive forms.
-You can see [Storybook](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/reference-examples--introduction) for sample JSON representations and list of components, attributes, and properties.
+You can use **[Adaptive Forms builder extension for Visual Studio Code]** to build a JSON structure of your headless adaptive forms.
+You can see [Storybook](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/reference-examples--introduction) for sample JSON structures and list of components, attributes, and properties.
 You can also see the [specifications document](/help/assets/Headless-Adaptive-Form-Specification.pdf) for detailed information on all the components, constraints, and methods available to define Headless Adaptive Forms.

-File extension of a JSON representation of Headless Adaptive Forms is schema.json.
+File extension of a JSON structure of Headless Adaptive Forms is schema.json.
 For example, formname.schema.json.
 Create or add the file to your AEM Archetype based project.
 For example, `\myheadlessform\ui.content\src\main\content\jcr_root\content\dam\myheadlessform\home-loan.schema.json`

 ### 3. Deploy the project to a local development environment {#deploy-the-project-to-a-local-development-environment}

 You can deploy the project to local development environment.
-It adds headless adaptive forms functionality, the **Blank with core components** template, JSON representation of form, and other resources included in the project to your development environment. <!-- Deploy the project to your local development environment to locally create headless adaptive forms. or deploy directly to your Forms as a Cloud Service environment. !--> To deploy to your local development environment, use the following command:
+It adds headless adaptive forms functionality, the **Blank with core components** template, JSON structure of form, and other resources included in the project to your development environment. <!-- Deploy the project to your local development environment to locally create headless adaptive forms. or deploy directly to your Forms as a Cloud Service environment. !--> To deploy to your local development environment, use the following command:

     `mvn -PautoInstallPackage clean install`